roahmlab/RAPTOR/Examples/Kinova/README.md

 ## CollisionAvoidanceTrajectory

-This folder contains two examples of trajectory generation that satisfy the following constraints over a predefined set of time instances:
+This folder contains two examples of trajectory generation that satisfy the following constraints over a predefined set of discrete time instances:

 - Joint limits
 - Velocity limits
 - Torque limits
-- Collision avoidance with a series of box obstacles
+- Collision avoidance with box obstacles

 In addition to ensuring safety through these constraints, the following optimization formulations are considered: